ExpositionEngineering/exposition-engineering-syllabus/README.md

 #### Assessment Policies

-Unless exempted by the instructor, students must abide by the following assessment policies:
+Unless exempted by the instructor for documented reasons and/or extenuating circumstances, students must abide by the following assessment policies:

 ##### Assignment Submission